nicolocarpignoli/daily-quote/README.md

 Dailyquote mobile app is a simple app that shows you the inspiration quote of the day.
 Open it every day to freely read your inspiration quote.

-It's also possible share quote and translate it in almost every language.
+It's also possible to share quote and translate it in almost every language.

 Translations are courtesy of [Yandex](www.Yandex.com).